 The Manual Handling Operations Regulations 1992 require employers to ensure all of their employees are trained and competent in manual handling.

 Manual handling training is designed to teach workers about the risks of lifting and carrying heavy objects, as well as how to minimise them.
 It typically outlines the safest manual handling techniques, how to use the mechanical aids that might be available, and how to assess whether a particular space is going to provide a safe environment for completing a manual handling task.

 There are no set guidelines as to how often your staff should be given manual handling training.
 However, that doesn’t mean you can train them once, tick a box, and assume they’ll always know how to keep themselves and others safe.
 Instead, workers’ initial training should be supplemented with monitoring and reviews of procedures in order to ensure the training is being applied.

 As we’ve touched on throughout this guide, both employers and employees should look to avoid manual handling wherever possible.
 A lot of tasks can be carried out with the help of specialist lifting equipment, rather than just by hand.

-Here at Penny Hydraulics, we have a wide range of mechanical handling products that will help to reduce how big of a part manual handling plays in your work.
+Here at Penny Hydraulics, we have a wide range of mechanical handling products that will avoid the need for high levels of manual handling / manual labour in your workplace.
 Our vehicle-mounted lifting equipment is ideal for helping staff to load heavy items onto a truck bed or into the back of a van, which will be beneficial if your work involves making pick-ups or deliveries.
 We also offer goods lifts that will make light work of moving heavy loads between levels.
 These are relied upon by businesses in a huge range of sectors, from manufacturing to retail.

-If you would like to relieve the strain on your employees and reduce the risk of them getting injured through manual handling, investing in specialist equipment that can take a lot of the weight is the way to go.
+If you would like to relieve the strain on your employees and reduce the risk of injury from manual handling, investing in specialist equipment that can take a lot of the weight is the way to go.
 Contact us to discuss your requirements today.